telerik/ajax-docs/controls/navigation/client-side-programming/events/onclientnodeclicking.md

 * sender — the RadNavigation object that fired the event.

-* Event arguments—an event arguments object that exposes the following methods:
+* Event arguments — an event arguments object that exposes the following methods:

 >caption ButtonClicking Event Arguments Object